drawwithcode/2022-group-project-group04/README.md

 ![](./readme/Review.jpg)
 **Review**
-At the end, the website will let the user leave a comment about the whole experience, but the algorithm thinks it knows the user better than the user himself, so it can anticipate and force his opinions.
+At the end, the website will let the user leave a comment about the whole experience, but the algorithm thinks it knows the user better than the user himself, so it can anticipate and force their opinions.

 # DESIGN CHALLENGES